aridoza/foundational-java/java-basics/control-flow-and-loops-lesson/README.md

 No favorite
 ```

-This is not exactly what we had intended.
+This isn't what we intended.

 ## Demo: Loops (15 mins)